naumazeredo/cp-platform-labprog/INSTALL.md

 # Database - MySQL

-MySQL access should be `root` with empty password.
+MySQL access should be `root` with password `123456`.
 If you need to use other credentials alter _FabricaConexoes.java_.

 Create a database named **sophos** and import _sophos.sql_ (`mysql -p sophos < sophos.sql`).